 The Quick Start menu includes pre-configured schedules intended to satisfy most customer requirements.
-They also serve as excellent starting points for editing your own custom schedules as described in the next chapter.
+They also serve as excellent starting points for editing your own schedule if you need something a little different.
+Creating custom schedules is described in the next chapter but the remainder of this chapter should be read first to understand how to run any schedule.